 So… Is it Safe to Visit Petra?

-3. And Petra is the centerpiece of Jordan’s tourism economy
+Petra is the Center of Jordan’s Tourism

 All tour groups in Jordan are accompanied at all times by members of the tourism police.
 This is generally in order to help with any bureaucratic issues that can arise during a tour but can also provide an added sense of security for visitors to Petra.